 Policies in other states

-Several states have minimum wages set higher than the federal level, ranging from $7.50 in New Mexico to $12.50 in Washington, D.C.
+Many states have minimum wages set higher than the federal level.

 Currently, New Hampshire is the only state in New England to use the federal minimum wage, with all other states in the region setting a higher rate.